bsmeding/bsmeding.github.io/docs/blog/posts/2025/2025-02-04-import-nautobot-device-types.md

 ---

-## 11. Contributing Missing Device Types
+### How to Contribute a New Device Type
 Did you notice a device type missing from the library?
 You can help improve the ecosystem!

-### How to Contribute a New Device Type

 1. **Fork the Repository**
    Go to [nautobot_devicetype_library on GitHub](https://github.com/bsmeding/nautobot_devicetype_library) and click **Fork**.